 Duration of Operation

 The time taken to perform liposuction can vary greatly depending on the amount of fat to be removed.
-The amount of fat extracted from a small area can be from 500ml and increase to 7 litres for total body shaping.
-It is considered unwise to remove more than 7 litres in one procedure as the body can go into shock.
+The amount of fat extracted from a small area can be from 500ml and increase to 7 liters for total body shaping.
+It is considered unwise to remove more than 7 liters in one procedure as the body can go into shock.

 Local or General anaesthesia – depending on your particular procedure and your comfort level.